-- 3. Reason for Request: The purpose of the grubbing and mowing activity is to allow the applicant to maintain vegetation growing within the project site to avoid a potential fire hazard as well as to improve aesthetics.
-A maintained project site will also reduce the need to spray herbicide, which could drift to neighboring communities or landscapes. - 4.
-Total Valuation: According to the application, the grubbing and mowing activity is anticipated to cost about \$8,700.
+- 3. Reason for Request: The purpose of the fencing activity is to keep out vagrants from using the property as a staging area for intrusions onto the subjects adjoining properties, and concerns of potential fire hazards. - 4.
+Total Valuation: According to the application, the fencing activity is anticipated to cost about \$20,000.